dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 will follow, and help explore interesting problems in wired, wireless, and home routing and network naming services.

-So - this is about the 7th lab I've designed in 5 years - this time:
+So - this is about the [7th lab](/tags/lab) I've designed in 5 years - this time:

-I'd like to be testing the latest outputs of the homenet working group, babeld - basically functionality that the cerowrt project enabled that also required some host support, dncp, and the mdns-proxy.
+I'd like to be testing the latest outputs of the [homenet working group](https://tools.ietf.org/wg/homenet/), basically functionality that the cerowrt project enabled that also required some host and router support.

+* babeld
+* dncp
+* mdns-proxy

 A secondary goal is to get on top of the latest generation of hardware and make sure our requirements - debloating, wifi, kernel support for